trodemaster/packer-macOS-11/README.md

 # packer-macos-11

-This is very rough beginnings of a packer template for macOS 11 with VMware fusion 12.
+This is the beginnings of a packer template for macOS 11 with VMware fusion 12.

 ## What's working
 * [scripts/buildprerequs.sh](buildprerequs.sh) working with imported submodules